 Phishing Attacks

-Phishing is like a trickster trying to fool you.
-Hackers pretend to be someone you trust, like your bank or a friend, to get your secret information.
-They might send you a fake email or message asking for your password or credit card number.
+Phishing resembles a con artist trying to deceive you.
+Hackers act like someone you know and trust, such as your bank or a friend, to obtain your sensitive information.
+They will send you an email or a message asking for your password or credit card number.

 According to a report 36% of data breaches in 2023 involved phishing.